rknightuk/rknight.me/src/posts/2023/2023-12-29-another-project-i-forgot-about.md

 I totally forgot about one more project I'd like to get done this year.
 I want to take my current Eleventy-based site I used for [my](https://ruminatepodcast.com/) [podcasts](https://wegot.family/) and make it usable for anyone to quickly get a podcast up and running.
 I need to move any hard-coded stuff to a data file, plus decide how to handle file uploads and storage.

-In the spirit of commiting myself to this, I'm posting it here as an addendum to the [previous post](https://rknight.me/blog/welcome-to-the-knight-club/).
+In the spirit of committing myself to this, I'm posting it here as an addendum to the [previous post](https://rknight.me/blog/welcome-to-the-knight-club/).